VIDA-NYU/ache/README.md

         $./script/build_model.sh training_data conf/models/new_model

-- *First parameter* is path to the directory containing positive and negative examples.
+- **First parameter** is path to the directory containing positive and negative examples.
-- *Second parameter* is the new directory that you want to save the generated model.
+- **Second parameter** is the new directory that you want to save the generated model.
 We recommend to save the models in conf directory for easy management.

-This script will generate two files in conf/models/new_model: pageclassifier.model and pageclassifier.features.
+This script will generate two files in conf/models/new_model: **pageclassifier.model** and **pageclassifier.features**.

 Start ACHE
 --------------------------------------------